onesteinbv/addons-oca/account_spread_cost_revenue/readme/USAGE.rst

    :alt: On the invoice line the spreading icon is displayed in green color

 Validate the invoice/bill.
-Click on the spreading (green) right-arrow icon to open the spread board, then click on the smart button *Reconciled entries*: the moves of the spread lines are reconciled with the move of the invoice line.
+Click on the spreading (green) right-arrow icon to open the spread board, then click on the smart button *Posted entries* to see the moves of the spread lines together with the move of the invoice line.

 In case the Subtotal Price of the invoice line is different than the *Estimated Amount* of the spread board, the spread lines (not yet posted) will be recalculated when validating the invoice/bill.